-For example, you can set up a newsletter subscription form easily and publish it anywhere on your website.
+For example, you can set up a newsletter subscription form easily and publish it anywhere on your website, including your sidebar.

 Using an integration, you can send new signups automatically to services like:

-Of all of the integrations in WPForms, our favorite is the Zapier integration.
-Zapier is a service that connects different sites or services together.
-Using this addon, you can connect any form on your website to 2000+ other services without using any code.
+Of all of the integrations in WPForms, our favorite is Uncanny Automator.
+This is a service that connects different sites or services together.
+Using this built-in integration, you can connect any form on your website to 2,000+ other services without using any code.

 For example, you can: